 When chronic muscle tightness and pain interfere with your work or usual routine, you may want to consider the many health benefits of dry-needling techniques.
-Denver Sports Recovery in Denver, Colorado, offers effective, nonsurgical dry needling to improve blood flow and overall muscle functionality.
-You can find relief of chronic muscle pain after just the first treatment and enjoy long-lasting effects.
+Denver Sports Recovery in Denver, Colorado, offers effective, nonsurgical dry needling as part of our chiropractic care to improve blood flow and overall muscle functionality.
+You can find relief from chronic muscle pain after just the first treatment and enjoy long-lasting effects.
 Schedule a consultation today online or by phone to learn more about dry-needling solutions.

 Dry needling is a minimally invasive treatment technique that uses a thin needle to stimulate painful areas of the body known as trigger points.
 These trigger points develop when a muscle becomes irritated or inflamed.

 The goal of dry needling is to release knots in an irritated muscle, helping you to achieve total muscle relaxation.
-The term dry is used because the therapeutic needles used in therapy don’t contain any fluids.
+The term “dry” is used because the therapeutic needles used in therapy don’t contain any fluids.
+You may ask your Denver Sports Recovery specialist any questions you have about dry needling.

 Similar to acupuncture, your specialist inserts slender needles into specific areas of your body.
 However, these areas are specific to trigger points to effectively loosen tight muscles.

-Your specialist can place needles in the surface tissue or deep within your muscles, depending on your needs.
+Your Denver Sports Recovery specialist can place needles in the surface tissue or deep within your muscles, depending on your needs.

 Needles remain in place for several minutes to release the muscle.
 In some cases, the physicians use specialized movements to move the needles in and out, further releasing hardened muscles.

-Dry needling is highly effective in releasing muscle tension, pain, and stiffness that contribute to your mobility issues.
+Dry needling is highly effective in releasing muscle tension, pain, and stiffness that contribute to your mobility issues, as it is a form of chiropractic care.
 By targeting the root cause of your muscle pain, you can achieve long-term relief.

 Your Denver Sports Recovery specialist may recommend dry-needling therapy to treat general muscle pain or pain relating to: